eandersonEverfi/product-qa-docs/docs/storyMaker.md

 asserting the 'back' button is not diabled

-visual check -  'The two friends walk off to the lagoon.' page
+visual check -  'The two friends catch a mess of fish.' page

 ### COM-3063